saifkheraj/d_s/operationsresearch/MMM/README.md

 | **b₃ (Billboards)** | Incremental sales from 1 unit of Billboard exposure       |
 | **b₄ (Social)**     | Incremental sales from 1 unit of Social media activity    |

-The larger the coefficient, the more powerful that channel’s influence on sales (after accounting for memory and saturation).
+The larger the coefficient, the more powerful that channel's influence on sales (after accounting for memory and saturation).

 ---